jon-cbar/technologies/open-connect.md

 ### [OpenConnect](/open-connect.md)

+> OpenConnect is an SSL VPN client initially created to support [Cisco's AnyConnect SSL VPN](http://www.cisco.com/go/asm).
+> It has since been ported to support the Juniper SSL VPN (which is now known as [Pulse Connect Secure](https://www.pulsesecure.net/products/connect-secure/)), and the [Palo Alto Networks GlobalProtect SSL VPN](https://www.paloaltonetworks.com/features/vpn) [1].

+#### CA certificate

 First, let's create a directory to extra certificates of certified authorities in `/usr/share/ca-certificates`.
 Copy certificate file to this directory.
 Finally, update on Ubuntu.